vahidbaharvand/test4z/samples/mock/Readme.md

    cd src/main/.scripts/ && python set_mock.py && cd ../../..
    ```
 3. Run the sample as described in [Run the Test4z Python Samples](/samples/python/README.md#run-test4z-python-samples).
+### Note
+It is not necessaty to configure Test4z and z/OSMF.